 Property Management

-Some, but not all condotel buildings have an established hotel desk operator that is well equipped to manage your condotel unit.
+Some condotel buildings have an established hotel desk operator that is well equipped to manage your unit.

 Pros: Strong marketing presence, brand recognition, and potentially some additional guest services offered through the hotel desk.
 An effective onsite hotel desk operator could potentially charge a higher daily rental rate and maximize room occupancy.
 Consistent booking performance can be achieved with strength in numbers.
 In some buildings, the hotel desk operator exerts great control over other third-party property managers, stifling the competition.